xLightsSequencer/xLights/README.txt

 ---------------------------------
    -- bug (dkulp)   Fix bug where 2d background image not honoring center is 0 setting -- bug (keith)   Fix bandwith.com cant send SMS
-   -- bug (keith)   Fix crash when using large triangles in Kaleidoscope on some models -- bug (keith)   Fix xSchedule cant set text on a text item playing in every step 2019.13 February 21, 2019
+   -- bug (keith)   Fix accumulating snowflake does not accumulate if flake count value curve is used -- bug (keith)   Fix DMX effect on a per model group does not work as expected -- bug (keith)   Dont reset canvas mode when randomising effect settings -- bug (keith)   Fix crash when using large triangles in Kaleidoscope on some models -- bug (keith)   Fix xSchedule cant set text on a text item playing in every step -- enh (keith)   Add logarithmic x axis to spectrogram -- enh (keith)   Add line spectrogram to vu meter -- enh (keith)   Add circle line spectrogram to vu meter -- enh (keith)   Add check sequence warning if firework is to fire with timing track but none is selcected 2019.13 February 21, 2019
    -- enh (keith)   Add the kaleidoscope effect
    -- enh (keith)   Add voip.ms support to SMS Daemon